andreabonanno/eBPF_Classifier/README.md

 Options:
-  -h, --help            show this help message and exit -l, --learn           Creates databses of normal behaviour for the items the
+  -h, --help            show this help message and exit -l, --learn           Creates databses of normal behaviour for the entity the
-                        program listened to
+                        program listened to.
   -m, --monitor         Monitor the selected process/container for anomalies
-                        using a previosly generated normal behaviour database -t TASK_ID, --task=TASK_ID
+                        using a previosly generated normal behaviour database.
+  -t TASK_ID, --task=TASK_ID
                         Start the program in task mode.
 Needs the name of the executable to track as argument (filename without the path).
   -c CONTAINER_ID, --container=CONTAINER_ID
                         Start the program in container mode.
 Needs the container id to track as argument.
-  -v, --verbose         Start the program in verbose mode, printing more info
+  -v, --verbose         Start the program in verbose mode, printing more info.
 </pre>

 Example: